-It is important to find car paint color code before ordering a touch up paint.
+It is important to find a car paint color code before ordering a touch-up paint.
 Some people think they can just look at their car and guess the color.
 Big mistake!
-Even if the colors seam the same, they might be in fact different.
+Even if the colors seem the same, they might be in fact different.

-On most cars it is pretty easy to find.
-Some of the common places are glove box, trunk, under the hood, passenger side door, inside engine bay area, or under the spare tire cover.
+On most cars, it is pretty easy to find.
+Some of the common places are the glove box, trunk, under the hood, passenger side door, inside the engine bay area, or under the spare tire cover.

 If you’ve checked all of the above places and still can’t find it, check your owner’s manual.
-Manual will usually provide you with the location of the label.
+The manual will usually provide you with the location of the label.
 If you don’t have the manual, call a dealership with your VIN number.

-As you can see, there are a lot of different number on the label.
+As you can see, there are a lot of different numbers on the label.
 It might be difficult to find the right number for the paint.
 Here is a label that can be found on a Honda.
 In case you are confused, the paint color code is YR562PX.

 After finding the color code, you are ready to order the paint.
 To make sure the paint is a perfect match, test it in a hidden spot first.
 This step will save you from applying the wrong paint.